biomedia-mira/subgroup-separability/README.md

-# Subgroup Separability
+# The Role of Subgroup Separability in Group-Fair Medical Image Classification

-Repository is anonymised for review.
+This repository is anonymised for peer review.

 ## Abstract